hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	gives the standard deviation of the specified range of cells, by assuming them to represent a sample space (stdev,stddev) or a full population (stdevp,stddevp)

+prod

+	product of the contents in the specified range of cells.

 ## csv file format

 ### General Info